 Some credit cards require you to make a maximum spend within a certain number of months in order to get those welcome points.
 For some, that spend threshold can seem pretty high and leave you wavering as to whether or not you actually can spend enough in that time to get that bonus.
 Well, there’s an easy way around that – gift cards.

-If you aren’t sure you can spend that amount of money in the required amount of time, think towards future spending and stock up on gift cards.
+If you aren’t sure you can spend that amount of money in the required amount of time, think about future spending and stock up on gift cards.
 Buy gift cards for grocery stores, restaurants, and the preferred coffee shop you frequent, plus birthday/wedding/anniversary gifts for friends/family, etc. Gift cards still count as purchases to get you those points, plus you will end up using them rather than stressing and buying random things you really don’t need to ensure you get your points.
 Remember, the points are the goal, but you shouldn’t be throwing money away to get them.

-An example is the American Express Cobalt™ Card.
-You can earn Membership Rewards® points on everyday purchases charged to the card, which can then be redeemed for gift cards at popular retailers (think: The Keg, Sporting Life, Esso, Chapters, Hudson’s Bay, Home Depot).
+An example is the American Express Cobalt® Card.
+You can earn Membership Rewards® points on everyday purchases charged to the card, which can then be redeemed for gift cards at popular retailers (think: The Keg, Sporting Life, Esso, Chapters, Hudson’s Bay, and Home Depot).
 Since there’s no expiry on gift cards, you can use them at your leisure, and ultimately, save money.

 5. Double Dip Whenever Possible